Left-exact Localizations of $\infty$-Topoi III: The Acyclic Product: Introduction

 For a commutative ring $A$ the monoidal structure of $\Ideal A$ is the product of ideals.
 In a similar way we shall define a product on $\Cong\cE$.
 This product will be derived from the pushout product $\pp:\Arr\cE \times \Arr\cE\to \Arr\cE$ of maps in $\cE$, but we shall need a few steps.

 Before we consider congruences, let us start with arbitrary classes of maps.
 If $\Sigma$ and $\Tau$ are two classes of maps in $\cE$, we define their product by $\Sigma\pp\Tau := \{f\pp g\,|\, f\in \Sigma,\, g\in \Tau\}$.
 It is easy to see that this defines a symmetric monoidal closed structure on classes of maps in $\cE$ (\cref{prop:mon-all}).
 If $\cK$ and $\cK'$ are now two congruences, the product $\cK\pp \cK'$ is not in general a congruence but can be completed into one.
 The naive idea is then to define the product of congruences by $(\cK\pp\cK')\cong$.
 This formula will end up being correct, but somehow only ``by accident''.
-Also this formula is actually complicated to work with in practice (see below).
+Also this formula is actually complicated to work with in practice because the congruence completion will end up {\it not} being a monoidal functor (\cref{rem:not-monoidal}).
 Instead, we will construct our product in another way: by defining first a monoidal structure on {\it acyclic classes}, and then proving that it restricts to congruences.

 \paragraph{The algebra of acyclic classes} An acyclic class is a saturated class of maps $\cA\subseteq\Arr\cE$ which is closed under base change.
 It can also be defined as a class of maps containing all isomorphisms, closed under composition, base change, and under colimits in the category $\Arr\cE$ (\cref{def:acyclic}).
 Acyclic classes have been introduced in \cite{ABFJ:HS} and were further developed in \cite{ABFJ:GT}.
 We continue their study here in \cref{sec:suspension}.
 Fundamental examples of acyclic classes are the class $\Surj$ of surjections (aka effective epimorphisms), the classes $\Conn n$ of $n$\=/connected maps, as well as the class of acyclic maps in the sense of homotopy theory (from where we took the name) \cite{Raptis:acyclic,Hoyois:acyclic}.
 We denote by $\Acyclic\cE$ the poset of acyclic classes.
 Most importantly, any congruence is an acyclic class and the inclusion $\Cong\cE\subseteq \Acyclic\cE$ is particularly nice since it has both a left and a right adjoint (\cref{thm:adjCongAcyclic}).
 This will allow us to manipulate congruences with the greater flexibility enjoyed by acyclic classes.